Certificate vs. Degree: Which Should You Choose?

 A certificate is a document awarded to those who have completed a specialized program, usually including an exam, and have proven their skills in a particular area.
 It may even come with a license, which is required for some occupations.

 Certificate programs offer a more targeted form of education, delving deep into a specific vocation.
-They often incorporate hands-on experience, giving you the training you need to succeed in that field.
+Some incorporate hands-on experience, giving you the training you need to succeed in that field.

 Pursuing a certificate is more common in skills-based professions.
 Here are some examples of jobs for which you might obtain a certificate: